Travel guide

 Street in Cotonou, Benin, where a traveler uses their eSIM to get internet

-3. Intensive (video calls, hotspot, uploading content): 10 GB or top-up plan.
+3. Intensive (video calls, hotspot, daily content uploads): 10 GB or rechargeable plan.

-You could buy a local SIM upon arrival, but in Benin, that involves finding an official store, presenting your passport for mandatory registration, and manually configuring the APN.
-With an eSIM, you skip all three steps: you arrive with internet already working.
+You could buy a local SIM upon arrival, but in Benin, that means finding an official operator's store, presenting your passport for mandatory registration (a common requirement in the region), and manually configuring the APN in a language you might not master.
+With an eSIM, you skip these three steps: you arrive with internet already working from the moment you turn on your data.

 Quick comparison:

-• eSIM: ready before you fly, activation in 1 minute, no paperwork, Spanish support.
+• eSIM: ready before you fly, activated in a minute, no paperwork or queues, Spanish support if something gets stuck.

-• Local SIM: cheaper per GB if you stay a long time, but requires a store, registration, and some language (French).
+• Local SIM: can be cheaper per GB if you're staying for a long time, but requires a physical store, passport registration, and some French, which is the official language.

-For a short or medium stay, the eSIM wins for convenience and for not being disconnected upon arrival.
-If you're settling long-term, a local SIM with a Beninese number makes sense; meanwhile, the eSIM covers the initial setup.
-And don't forget to deactivate roaming on your Spanish card before taking off.
+For a short or medium stay, the eSIM clearly wins for convenience and for not being cut off upon arrival, which is when you need it most: for a taxi, the hotel, and to announce that you've landed safely.
+If you're settling in Benin long-term, a local SIM with a Beninese number eventually makes economic sense; meanwhile, the eSIM perfectly covers the start of your trip.
+And before taking off, don't forget to check exactly what data roaming is and deactivate it on your Spanish line to avoid surprises on your bill.

 Practical tips on the ground

-Benin is a safe country to travel in its southern strip, but it's advisable to check the situation in the northern area (near the border with Niger and Burkina Faso) before venturing there.
-Digitally, with these tips, you'll be safe:
+Benin is generally a safe country to travel in its southern strip, but it is always advisable to get up-to-date information on the situation in the northern area (near the borders with Niger and Burkina Faso) before venturing into that part of the country.
+In terms of digital matters, with these tips you'll be on the safe side:

-• Download offline maps of Cotonou, Ouidah, Abomey, and your route before losing coverage.
+• Download offline maps of Cotonou, Ouidah, Abomey, and your specific route before you lose coverage, not when you've already lost it.

-• French is the official language: have a translator downloaded in case local support doesn't speak English.
+• French is the official language: have a translator downloaded in case local support or someone on the street doesn't speak English.

-• Save data by watching videos in low quality and backing up photos only when you have Wi-Fi.
+• Save data by playing video in low quality and uploading copies of photos only when you have reliable Wi-Fi.

-If you're going to travel by moto-taxi (zémidjan) or negotiate prices, having your phone with data and a translator handy makes life much easier.
-To get the most out of every GB, check our tips for mobile data abroad.
+If you're going to travel by motorcycle-taxi (zémidjan) or negotiate prices in a market, having your phone with data and a translator handy makes your life much easier and avoids unnecessary misunderstandings.

 How to activate your Benin eSIM

-Ideally, everything should be ready at home.
-You buy the eSIM, receive the QR code, install the profile using your Wi-Fi, and leave it ready to activate when you land in Cotonou.
-As soon as you touch down and turn on data, the connection appears in a minute.
+Ideally, you should get everything ready from home, without last-minute rush at the airport.
+You buy the Benin eSIM, receive the QR code, install the profile with your usual Wi-Fi, and leave it prepared to activate as soon as you land in Cotonou.
+As soon as you hit the tarmac and turn on the data, the connection usually appears within a minute.

-1. Check that your phone is eSIM compatible and unlocked.
+1. Check that your phone is eSIM compatible and unlocked (you can see this in your phone settings or the manufacturer's technical specifications).

-2. Purchase the Benin eSIM and receive the installation code.
+2. Purchase the Benin eSIM and receive the installation code by email.

-4. Upon landing in Cotonou, activate data and deactivate roaming on your Spanish SIM.
+4. Upon landing in Cotonou, activate the eSIM data and deactivate roaming on your Spanish SIM so it doesn't interfere.

 Frequently asked questions

-Does the internet work well in Benin with an eSIM?
+Does internet work well in Benin with an eSIM?

 Yes.
-In Cotonou, Porto-Novo, and the southern cities, you'll have stable 4G, sufficient for maps, messaging, social media, and light video calls.
-In the north and rural areas, the signal drops to 3G or disappears at times, so it's advisable to download offline maps before leaving urban areas.
+In Cotonou, Porto-Novo, and the southern cities, you'll have stable 4G, sufficient for maps, messaging, social media, and light video calls without many interruptions.
+In the north and rural areas, the signal drops to 3G or disappears at times, so it's advisable to download offline maps before leaving the main urban centers.

 What operators does the eSIM use in Benin?

 The main operators in the country are MTN Benin, with the best overall coverage, and Moov Africa, with a good presence in the south.
-There is also Celtiis, the expanding state-owned operator.
-The eSIM automatically connects to the network with the best signal at each point, without you having to choose.
+There is also Celtiis, the state-owned operator, which is expanding.
+The eSIM automatically connects to the network with the best signal at each point, without you having to choose or configure anything manually.

 How many GB do I need for a trip to Benin?

-For one or two weeks of tourism with maps, WhatsApp, social media, and photos, 3-6 GB is usually enough.
-If you make many video calls or share your connection with a laptop, 10 GB or a top-up plan is better.
-There's little reliable public Wi-Fi in Benin, so plan to rely mainly on your eSIM.
+For one or two weeks of tourism with maps, WhatsApp, social media, and photos, 3-6 GB is usually more than enough.
+If you make many video calls or share your connection with a laptop, 10 GB or a rechargeable plan is better.
+In Benin, there is little reliable public Wi-Fi outside of hotels, so plan to rely mostly on your eSIM during the day.

 Is an eSIM better, or should I buy a local SIM in Cotonou?

-For a short to medium stay, the eSIM wins: you arrive with internet, without looking for a store or registering your passport, and with Spanish support.
-A local SIM is cheaper per GB if you stay a long time, but requires an official store, registration, and some French.
-Many use an eSIM upon arrival and consider a local SIM later.
+For a short or medium stay, the eSIM clearly wins: you arrive with internet, without having to search for a store or register your passport, and with Spanish support.
+A local SIM might be cheaper per GB if you stay for a long time, but it requires an official store, mandatory registration, and some French.
+Many travelers use an eSIM upon arrival and only consider a local SIM if they extend their stay.

 Is it safe to travel to Benin?

-The southern strip of the country, where Cotonou, Porto-Novo, and Ouidah are located, is considered safe for tourism.
-The northern area, near the borders with Niger and Burkina Faso, requires checking official recommendations before traveling.
-Carrying a connected phone with maps and a translator provides extra peace of mind on the ground.
+The southern strip of the country, where Cotonou, Porto-Novo, and Ouidah are located, is considered a safe destination for tourism.
+The northern area, near the borders with Niger and Burkina Faso, requires consulting updated official recommendations before traveling.
+Having your phone connected with maps and a translator handy provides extra peace of mind on the ground, especially if you are traveling alone.

 Conclusion

-With a Benin eSIM, you arrive in Cotonou already connected: taxi, map, messaging, and translator working from minute one, without looking for stores or registering your passport.
-Solid coverage in the south, a few well-planned GBs, and downloaded maps for the interior.
+With a Benin eSIM, you arrive in Cotonou already connected: taxi, map, messaging, and translator working from minute one, without searching for stores or registering your passport at any counter.
+Solid coverage throughout the south, a couple of well-calculated GB depending on your trip type, and downloaded maps for the interior are all you need to avoid relying on luck.
 Prepare your Benin eSIM before you fly and land in Cotonou with internet in your pocket.

 Marc González Sáez